jonaskivi/rae_programming_language/README.md

 Rae Programming Language
 ========================

-A native statically typed programming language
+A native statically typed toy programming language
 - optionals, no semicolons, single source files, short words instead of sigils
 - compiles to almost readable C++11
 - the compiler will break on about any code you throw at it, and it is written in the most horrible style, as it was just intented to be a temporary proof of concept. :)
 - influenced by C++, D, Python, Nim, Swift, Rust and Jai

+# Helloworld

 	module hello